Vyral/joe-mendoza-podcast/_posts/2019-01-14-from-mechanic-to-real-estate-investor-a-conversation-with-darren-davis.md

 23:00—After over 200 fix-and-flips, what is Darren up to nowadays?

-24:17—Expecting the worst: forming a conservative plan with multiple exit-strategies so that, should chaos strike, you’ll still come out okay
+24:17—Expecting the worst: forming a conservative plan with multiple exit strategies so that, should chaos strike, you’ll still come out okay

 26:25—Of the 200 flips Darren has done, he’s only lost money on one of them